awsomeandy911/Project-0-Character-Counting/README.md

 Command "make all" will run the code in project0.c Command "make clean" will clear any executables generated.

+#Functions
+compareList - function that compares the lists frequency sortList - function that sorts the linked list insert_list - function that inserts the array of bytes for a character to the linked list and counts the number of occurences of each character print_list - function that prints out the list with its frequency

 #Bugs
 No bugs were found